 A single step MERGECAT function will move records between catalogs for alias balancing.

-CR+ can be used to resize a VVDS, rename a VOLSER with a SUPERCLIP command and properly recatalog all data sets without unloading
+CR+ can be used to resize a VVDS, rename a VOLSER with a SUPERCLIP command and properly recatalog all data sets without unloading and reloading them.

 CR+ can rename a catalog with the RECOVER - NEWNAME option.

 CR+ provides a fast way to split and merge catalogs.
 This can be required if your catalogs are too large and need to be split into smaller entities.

 CR+ has a report writer option that allows you to put together search arguments using over 100 dataset attributes, so you can find all datasets that might be about to cause issues.